Philanthropy & Tikkun Olam

 Plastic Bank became a hybrid, not a charity

-One reason Katz is worth a stronger article is that Plastic Bank refuses the most familiar organizational categories.
+One reason Katz needs a stronger article is that Plastic Bank refuses the most familiar organizational categories.

 The company's FAQ states plainly that it is not a nonprofit.
 It calls itself a for-profit social fintech and says it reinvests most profits into benefits, infrastructure, and traceability systems.
 That matters because it changes the story from charity to model-building.

-Katz was not merely trying to inspire donations for environmental relief.
+Katz was doing more than trying to inspire donations for environmental relief.
 He was trying to create a durable system in which corporations, consumers, collection members, and recycled materials all become part of a market-shaped social project.
 Plastic Bank now describes itself as operating across countries that include the Philippines, Indonesia, Brazil, Egypt, Thailand, and Cameroon, with tens of thousands of members and hundreds of active collection communities.

 That scale is the point.
 The idea only matters if it can move from one beautiful pitch deck to a repeatable structure.

-The moral appeal is real, but so is the ambition
+The moral appeal is large, and so is the ambition

 Katz's official biography still leans heavily on language about compassion, service, and stewardship.
 Those are expected themes for a founder profile.
 The more revealing parts are the ones about infrastructure and business use.

-Plastic Bank is not only asking individuals to care more about the planet.
-It is also trying to guide companies toward recycled inputs, traceable supply chains, and circular-economy claims they can operationalize.
+Plastic Bank asks individuals to care more about the planet.
+It also tries to guide companies toward recycled inputs, traceable supply chains, and circular-economy claims they can operationalize.
 In other words, Katz built a project that wants moral legitimacy and commercial adoption at the same time.

 That combination helps explain why the idea survived past its early press cycle.